 GeoOptics is an environmental data company that will deliver a wealth of information about our changing planet to public and private users worldwide.
 Key applications will include operational daily weather forecasting and long-term environmental monitoring and research.

 GeoOptics was founded by working scientists, engineers, and data users in response to the increasingly urgent need for actionable information about the state of our planet and the impacts of human activity on quality of life — and on Earth’s future.

 GeoOptics will deliver data and related services to scientists and decision-makers around the world from sensors deployed on a constellation of small satellites in low Earth orbit.
 Known as CICERO (Community Initiative for Continuous Earth Remote Observation), the system will start small, with two Pathfinder satellites performing atmospheric sensing for weather forecasting and climate monitoring.
-It will grow to 24 or more satellites over about eight years, with a wide range of environmental and security applications.
+It will grow to 24 or more satellites over about four years, with a wide range of environmental and security applications.

 ADDRESSING AN URGENT NEED